sticknet/stick-protocol/ios/StickProtocol/Pods/SQLCipher/README.md

 The **opcodes.h** header file contains macros that define the numbers corresponding to opcodes in the "VDBE" virtual machine.
-The opcodes.h file is generated by the scanning the src/vdbe.c source file.
+The opcodes.h file is generated by scanning the src/vdbe.c source file.
 The Tcl script at ./mkopcodeh.tcl does this scan and generates opcodes.h.
 A second Tcl script, ./mkopcodec.tcl, then scans opcodes.h to generate the **opcodes.c** source file, which contains a reverse mapping from